jedavies-dev/kiss-aarch64/README.md

 # Installation
 You can install the [root tarball](https://github.com/jedavies-dev/kiss-aarch64/releases/download/0.1.7/kiss-chroot-aarch64.tar.xz) from another distro, same as on x86_64.
 See https://k1ss.org/install for general installation details.

+Note that you should check this repo onto your machine instead of the main KISS repo.  **This repo includes the main KISS repo as a submodule.** Once you've checked out this repo to your machine, your KISS_PATH should look something like this:

+``/home/myuser/kiss-aarch64/core:/home/myuser/kiss-aarch64/overrides:/home/myuser/kiss-aarch64/extra:/home/myuser/kiss-aarch64/modules/repo/extra:/home/myuser/kiss-aarch64/modules/repo/xorg``

 ## Pinebook Pro instructions
 Create a partition on the eMMC drive or SD card, format, extract the tarball to it (using sudo), then write the bootloader files to the drive.